tmtsoftware/esw/RELEASING.md

 ## Prerequisites (This is configured in `release.yml`)

-* Make sure git authentication works on jenkins agent by running cmd: `ssh -vT git@github.com`
+* Git authentication works by running cmd: `ssh -vT git@github.com`
 * Node is installed
 * npm module `junit-merge` is installed (for merging multiple xml test reports into one)
 * npm module `junit-viewer` is installed (for generating html test report from merged xml)